roshnitriveni/DynamicLinqPredicates/README.md

 x=> x.salary > 10000
 ```

-But suppose you want to provide your users a way to choose on which field and with what value  they want to filter records like below
+But suppose you want to provide your users a way to choose on which field and with what value  they want to filter records

 One way is to write predicate for each individual filter and checking each time user hits